Foutz History, Family Crest & Coats of Arms

 - Russell Foutz, American Republican politician, Alternate Delegate to Republican National Convention from New Mexico, 1956

-- J. L. Foutz, American Democrat politician, Delegate to Democratic National Convention from New Mexico, 1960
+- J. L. Foutz, American Democratic Party politician, Delegate to Democratic National Convention from New Mexico, 1960

-- David L. Foutz, American Democrat politician, Delegate to Democratic National Convention from California, 1948 (alternate), 1952
+- David L. Foutz, American Democratic Party politician, Delegate to Democratic National Convention from California, 1948 (alternate), 1952

 Related Stories +

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.